-I came to Portland for the World Domination Summit but also contacted Travel Portland to let them know that my readers chose the city of Portland over Spain and while they don’t normally work with bloggers it was such a strong statement that Lila offered to take me out and show me the best of Portland.
+I came to the city of Portland for the World Domination Summit but also contacted Travel Portland to let them know that my readers chose the city of Portland over Spain and while they don’t normally work with bloggers it was such a strong statement that Lila offered to take me out and show me the best of Portland.

-Even better they put me up at Hotel Fifty, after 5 days in a hostel I needed the space.
-Lila met me there and I knew the day would be fantastic when I learned she is from Hawaii and has her own food blog.
+Even better they put me up at Hotel Rose, after 5 days in a hostel I needed the space.
+Lila met me there and I knew the day would be fantastic when I learned she is from Hawaii and once had her own food blog.

 Starting the day with lunch at Olympic Provisions, the first USDA-approved salumeria and there are now two locations.
 It was so delicious and I only wished I could have brought some back to Canada with me.

 We then took a car ride out to Beaverton to check out Copper Mountain Vineyard where I learned the wine industry started in Oregon in the late 70s as a bit of an experiment.
 Copper Mountain is a family-owned vineyard committed to sustainability and I learned about biodynamic farming and how they are experimenting with lupine to remove fungus.